 What I see in the 21st Century is a kind of seismic shift from the Third Century reality in which Julian the Apostate felt shamed into demanding that pagans match the Christian ethic of caring for people.
 I see a post-Christian world that has been leavened by the Christian ethic, but which rejects the heart and soul of it, shaming (or trying to shame) Christians who have stepped back from the effort of doing justice.
 The result is a very imperfect and warped sense of justice that has taken a foothold in our society.

 We have lost our position as a city set on a hill.
 Our light is hidden under the bushel.
 We have (to some degree) abandoned the cause of justice as the world has rushed in to appropriate the idea of justice from us.

 But justice is still justice: feeding the hungry, clothing the naked, welcoming the stranger, visiting the prisoner, caring for the sick are still good in themselves.
 Justice is still fertile in which the Gospel grows.
-God still desires for good news be preached to the poor while the oppressed are set free, prisoners are freed and the blind are given sight.
+God still desires for good news be preached to the poor while the oppressed are set free, prisoners are released and the blind are given sight.
 (Luke 4:17-21)

 The fact that the world “does justice” motivated by different ideals does not mean the body of Christ should not do justice motivated by the grace and love of Christ.
-In fact, the Church is needed all the more to do justice motivated by truth than ever before in a world in which people without God think that justice can be accomplished apart from a just God.
+In fact, the Church is needed all the more to do justice motivated by truth than ever before because the world is now full of people who think that justice can be accomplished apart from a just God.